ros2/design/articles/unique_network_flows.md

 ## Background

-IP networking [1] is the pre-dominant inter-networking technology used today.
+IP networking [1] is the predominant inter-networking technology used today.
 Ethernet, WiFi, 4G/5G telecommunication all rely on IP networking.

 Streams of IP packets from a given source to destination are called *packet flows* or simply *flows*.
 Applications can uniquely identify certain flows and explicitly specify what QoS is required from the network for those flows.